 Mirror's Edge and its runner-vision came up earlier.
 The technique of highlighting things to help the player proceed, often done with the nifty idea of "as you're highly trained in doing this job [whatever it is], you can see what you need to do naturally" to aid immersion, is a really cool orientation technique.
 Here's an example of runner-vision.

 The social inclusion brought about by gaming shouldn't be underestimated.
 Being able to talk to friends about experiences in games is a huge aspect of gaming for many people.
-Accessibility features in the latest games can help here, by ensuring that people can all play the same games.
+Accessibility features in the latest games can help here, by ensuring that people can all play the same games, but that's only part of the story: the surrounding community must be accessible too in order for all those benefits to be realised.

-Of course online communities are also a huge part of gaming.
-Various means of communication are used, including the ever-popular web fora, which can bring their own accessibiltiy barriers.
+Real-world and online communities are also a huge part of gaming.
+Various means of communication are used, including the ever-popular web fora, which can bring their own accessibility barriers.

 "Streaming" has become a massively popular way for people to experience games.
 This is where somone plays the game and broadcasts it to viewers, maybe providing some commentary as well.
 The viewers are shown the video stream and there's usually an accompanying chat window/pane that the viewers can use to communicate between themselves and the person doing the streaming (the streamer).
 There are several streaming communities out there…